mmistakes/so-simple-theme/_posts/blog/https/github.com/sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/blob/master/_posts/blog/2018-01-30-Festival-of-Genomics.md

 layout: post
 title:
 categories: blog
-excerpt: Dennis Wang at the Festival of Genomics..
+excerpt: Dennis Wang and Winston Hide at the Festival of Genomics..
 tags: []
 image:
   feature: